suse-edge/edge-image-builder/docs/building-images.md

 * `packages` - Optional; Defines packages that should have their dependencies determined and pre-loaded into the built image.
 For detailed information on how to use this configuration, see the [Installing pacakges](installing-packages.md) guide.
   * `noGPGCheck` - Optional; Defines whether GPG validation should be disabled for all additional repositories and side-loaded RPMs. **Disabling GPG validation is intended for development purposes only!**
   * `packageList` - Optional; List of packages that are to be installed from SUSE's internal RPM repositories or from additionally provided third-party repositories.
-  * `additionalRepos` - Optional; List of third-party RPM repository URLs that will be added to the package manager of the OS.
+  * `additionalRepos` - Optional; List of third-party RPM repositories that will be added to the package manager of the OS.
   * `sccRegistrationCode` - Optional; SUSE Customer Center registration code, used to connect to SUSE's internal RPM repositories.

 ## SUSE Manager (SUMA)